benmaier/python-fisheye/README.md

 # fisheye

 Transform single points or arrays of points using several fisheye functions.
+Check out the [fisheye observable notebook](https://beta.observablehq.com/@benmaier/a-visually-more-appealing-fisheye-function) for an explanation of the underlying math.
+There's a [fisheye Javascript version](https://github.com/benmaier/fisheye), too.

 ## Install